LiamSmith1992/fs-journal/quizzes/week01.md

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+The flex property gives the user control over how the objects are going to align themselves to the page and each other.
 ```

 **11.** What `CSS` properties affect the size of a box model?